 Delivery of the product includes packaging, labelling and order fulfilment.
 Our packaging solutions offer safe, reliable and sterile barriers to preserve medical standards.
 We also offer the creation of labels with custom barcodes or pre-validated pouches to speed up production.
 We can also source other packaging materials for a new medical device design if your product needs it.

 For order fulfilment, we use third-party logistics (3PL) and outsource our storage and shipping, like many organisations, as in-house management can be complicated, costly and time-consuming.
 Using 3PL can help mitigate this and provide a better service.
 After we manufacture your product, we provide you with a comprehensive order fulfilment process that includes suitable storage solutions, order fulfilment, transparent inventory control and product traceability.
 For a breakdown of the process, see our page here.

 Contact us to find out more about our mass production of medical devices and how we can help

 If you found this guide helpful and want to know more about medical device outsourcing and how our specific working processes can help you produce your product, contact us today.
-With our seven cleanroom facilities designed and accredited to produce class I and II medical devices based on cleanroom classifications, automated production lines, over 60,000 square feet of premises alongside the knowledge and experience of our team, we are in a perfect position to facilitate producing your product to a high standard and at scale.
+With our seven cleanroom facilities designed and certified to produce class I and II medical devices based on cleanroom classifications, automated production lines, over 60,000 square feet of premises alongside the knowledge and experience of our team, we are in a perfect position to facilitate producing your product to a high standard and at scale.